copsTvFan/cops-episode-guide/guide.md

 - Jacksonville, FL -- Zone 1 (2:26 AM Burglary in Progress) Officer Terrence
   Hightower says martial arts keeps him focused.
 He finds a black guy in the street whose lady stabbed him in the arm.
 It turns out his lady is Travis -- a man who admits he has a penis.
-They were fighting, he's a stroller, not a prostitute.
+They were fighting, he's a "stroll girl", not a prostitute.
 He came home and they were doing coke, the guy went to the store, came back and Travis stabbed him.
 He has scars on his back and both of them are HIV+.
 The victim says they live together, he went outside to change a tire and keep it real.
 He then rambles incoherently.
 He came home at 2am and Travis said he wasn't going to take it any more and stabbed him.
 He's charged with battery.
 - Pierce County, WA (1:41 AM Traffic Stop) South Hill Precinct -- Deputy Theron Hardesty loves graveyard because he gets to be proactive.
 He stops a car with no lights on, asks the woman for her license and she says she doesn't have